MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-train-models.md

 > [!TIP]
 > MLflow is an open-source platform for managing the end-to-end machine learning lifecycle with features for tracking experiments, packaging ML models and artifacts, and model registry.
 For more information, see [MLflow](https://mlflow.org/docs/latest/index.html).

-> [!NOTE]
+## Follow along in notebook
-> The python commands/script used in each step of this tutorial can be found in the accompanying notebook: **04 - Train and track machine learning models**.
+The python commands/script used in each step of this tutorial can be found in the accompanying notebook: **04 - Train and track machine learning models**.

 In the following steps, you load cleansed and prepared data from lakehouse delta table and use it to train a regression model to predict tripDuration variable.
 You also use the Fabric MLflow integration to create and track experiments and register the trained model, model hyperparameters and metrics.